minimal-oversight

 | Can this pipeline meet my quality target? | Feasibility check with C_op vs p_min |

-| Where should I place review effort? | Water-filling allocation via the AMO |
+| Where should I place review effort? | Water-filling allocation via MSO |

 | Which nodes are most dangerous? | Delegation centrality, masking index, SOTA score |